nik-gautam/portfolio/about.md

 # Hii..

 My name is Nikhil Gautam.
 I am a software wizard from New Delhi, India who loves to make things for the web, smartphones and blockchain.
 I enjoy working with others on interesting projects and learning new things at every chance I get.
-I love to experiment around with opensource project, read books about spacecrafts and play Beatles songs on my guitar.
+I love to experiment around with open-source projects, read books about spacecrafts and play Beatles songs on my guitar.

 <br />
 <br />